Ptrskay3/Recipe/axum1/README.md

 Technical to-do list:

 - guest session, more ergonomic handling
+- keep session alive, probably make a middleware layer that resets to the default expire duration
 - validate user input from forms
 - refactor the giant code blob from main
 - route paths should be less random